NanoCommons/dmp/DMP.md

 -	*F3. metadata clearly and explicitly include the identifier of the data it describes*
 -	*F4. (meta)data are registered or indexed in a searchable resource*

+To meet these principles the project aims to use data repositories to store the data generated/collected by the Project and the tools developed from the Consortium.
+This will allow the datasets and tools to be easier to find and access.
+The repositories will also include an appropriate licensing system to allow a layered access to the available data based on the accessibility decided by the data and/or tools owners.
+Both datasets and tools will be complemented with the appropriate metadata (and source code in the case of software tools whenever possible) and unique repository and/or DOI identifiers to allow users to easily query and reference.
+The Project also aims to establish collaborations with existing and under development data repositories and link them together through a joint query system.
+To achieve this, necessary harmonisation between the repository outputs needs to take place to allow the queried results to be return in a consistent manner, which will also promote interoperability.

+As a result, NanoCommons aims to develop a data and tools repository system which will allow:
+  1.	accessing a query system with a filtering functionality;
+  2.	to identify the specific dataset’s/tool’s licensing and access information, desired data fields to be searched (e.g. ENM characterisation parameters, toxicity results, tools source code);
+  3.	a harmonised data exchange file format; and,
+  4.	full access to the necessary metadata, which will describe the experimental setup, the analytical tools used and a summary of the research outputs.

+To achieve that harmonised output, NanoCommons will use a joint workflow system implemented in online lab-books using the NanoCommons ontology, which will allow continuous sharing of protocols, data and tools between project partners and users.
+This will allow the data collected/generated and the tools developed through NanoCommons to be stored in data repositories using a common format and will also make the metadata creation faster.
+In all cases, the created metadata will be assigned with a unique identifier and version number so it can be easily findable and citable from potential users.

 #### 2.1.2 Identifiers and naming conventions <a name="identifiers"></a>